EricsonWillians/doomed-by-python/README.md

 - **IWAD Chooser:** Seamlessly select the desired IWAD for your gaming session.
 - **Multiple PWAD Selection:** Effortlessly add multiple PWADs to your game, expanding your gameplay options.
 - **Launch Options Persistence:** Save your previously selected launch options in a JSON file for quick and easy future access.
+- **Real-Time Log Window:** View GZDoom output in a separate window for easier debugging.
+- **Detailed Mod Info:** Selecting a PWAD displays its contents, size, and modification time.
+- **Hellish Visuals:** Fiery theme and glowing skull for a more immersive look.
+- **Loading Feedback:** A busy cursor appears when large mods are processed.

 ## Planned Enhancements